iverson-lu/PVT-X/PC_Test_System_SPEC_v1.4.2.md

 {
   "testCase": "testId@version",
   "caseInputs": { "...": "..." },
-  "environmentOverrides": { "env": { "KEY": "VALUE" } },
+  "environmentOverrides": { "env": { "KEY": "VALUE" } }
-  "sharedParameters": { "name": "jsonValue" }
 }
 ```

 Rules:
 - For standalone TestCase run, caseInputs MAY be omitted and nodeOverrides MUST NOT be present.
-- environmentOverrides.env MAY be present and MUST merge over TestCase defaults.
-- sharedParameters MAY be present and MUST be surfaced in manifest.json; it MUST NOT implicitly populate caseInputs.
+- environmentOverrides.env MAY be present and participates in Effective Environment as defined in section 7.3.
+Values MUST be strings; empty keys MUST fail validation.

 ---